souch/SMP/README.md

 ### Help

 - press on home button or back button to shut the song list and keep the music playing in background
 - press the button to the right of next to scroll the list to current played song
-- open the padlock button to disable lock screen (it prevents locking only when the app is on top).
+- open the padlock button to disable lock screen (it prevents locking only when the app is on top)
+- root folder can be customized : useful only to hide the first portion of the folders path when songs are sorted by folder

 ### Todo (perhaps :-)

 - the groups can be fold/unfold
 - sort folders by artist
 - group by genre